manlan2/flea-market-manager/App-Description.md

 # Calalog App Description
 The Franklin Flea Market app will display what is available at the various booths by booth and item by category.
 Each booth owner with have the ability to create their booth page and add items to it.
-They will have no ability to change or delete any other booth or item.
+They will have no ability to change or delete any other booths or items.

 # Catalog App Specification
 * Homepage listing all the booths at the flea market